FatehAK/edufluence/README.md

 ### Why WebRTC ?
 WebRTC is a cutting edge serverless technology allows browsers(or peers) to talk to each other and transmit data directly without the need for a centralized server.
 WebRTC makes it possible to establish peer-to-peer connectivity to other web browsers easily.

-Traditionally, building such an application from scratch requires a number of frameworks and libraries that deal with typical issues like packet loss, connection dropping, and NAT traversal.
-With WebRTC, all of this comes built-in into the browser by default.
-There is isn’t any need for plugins or third-party software, hence assisting in development.

 ### Features
 * Real time 1:1 Audio/Video P2P streaming.